 National Maritime Museum

-The oh-so conspicuous Gdańsk Crane (Żuraw) rises on the waterfront.
-Built in the mid-15th century as the biggest double-towered gate on...
+Part of the National Maritime Museum , the oh-so conspicuous Gdańsk Crane (Żuraw) rises above the waterfront.
+Built in the mid-15th...

-MS Sołdek is a museum ship moored in front of the granaries.
-Once you’re on board and past the fairly dull introductory video, you can...
+The SS Sołdek is a museum ship moored in front of the granaries.
+Once you’re on board and past the fairly dull introductory video, you...